rsm-gh/servutils/README.md

 This repository is a collection of server utilities, mainly used for [CAD-Viewer.org](https://cad-viewer.org/).
-A work is in progress to add as most content as possible.

 Each module can run independently, read the corresponding README.md if you want to use a module.

 ## Installation